michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0150.md

 - v: enlarge beyond bounds or the truth
 - v: do something to an excessive degree
 ### Family
-exaggerate: exaggerated, exaggerates, exaggerating, exaggeration+;exaggerated: exaggeratedly;exaggeration: exaggerations
+- exaggerate: exaggerated, exaggerates, exaggerating, exaggeration+
+- exaggerated: exaggeratedly
+- exaggeration: exaggerations
 ### Examples
 - Harry B. Harris told an audience in Australia recently that “reports of America’s abandonment of the Indo-Asia-Pacific are greatly exaggerated.”
 - On Wednesday, Trump accused the news media of exaggerating any potential conflicts presented by his business holdings.